Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ```

-5. We can check if a string contains certian character by using contains assert
+5. We can check if a string contains certain character by using contains assert

 ```C#
         [Fact]